telehash/TMesh/TMesh.md

 This functionality should not be enabled/deployed by default, it should only be used when management policy explicitly requires it for special/public use cases or temporary pairing/provisioning setup.

-### SYNC Epochs
+### Neighborhoods

-The synchronization process requires a shared or commonly configured source of sync mediums or out of band mechanism for exchanging them dynamically.
-A `SYNC` epoch only assists with background synchronization and establishment of a unique one-time `BASE` epoch and pair of `INIT` epochs for the handshaking process.

-The secret for a sync epoch is typically derived from the medium and the mote's hashname as sources so that any mote in the mesh can look for sync knocks.

-Each sync knock is always set to window sequence 0 so that the PHY is stable since the time of the windowing is not.
+> Describe neighborhoods and routers, and routers performing ongoing sync-mode duties.

+#### Sync

 The sync mode takes advantage of the fact that every epoch makes use of a shared medium that is divided into channels, such that every sync epoch will have some overlap with other private link epochs that a mote is transmitting on.
-When any mote sends any knock that happens to be on the same channel as one of their sync epoch's (sequence 0), they should then attempt to receive a `BASE` knock exactly one window period after the transmission.
+When any mote sends any knock that happens to be on the same channel as one of their `PING` epoch's (sequence 0), they should then attempt to receive an `ECHO` knock exactly one window period after the transmission.

 The local leader should attempt to maximize their use of sync epoch overlapping channels to allow for fast resynchronization to them, even to the point of sending arbitrary/random knocks on that channel if nothing has been transmitted recently.
 When a mote detects that it is disconnected, it should also send regular knocks on the sync epoch channels of nearby known motes.

-### BASE Epochs

-An `BASE` epoch only follows a `SYNC` (same secret) or `PING` (secret derived from sent/received ping knock deciphered payloads) and has a payload of a pair of new ephemeral `INIT` secrets, one for tx and one for rx.

-### INIT Epochs

-A pair of temporary `INIT` epochs only follow a `BASE` and are only used to send/receive chunk-encoded handshakes to establish one or more new `LINK` epochs.

-Any `LINK` epochs defined in the encrypted handshakes will have the same time base as the `SYNC` and begin and the correct window sequences based on that.

-### LINK Epochs

-All `LINK` epochs follow a successful `INIT` or are triggered by an out-of-band synchronization, their time base and unique epoch ID is a result of those processes.

-The secret for the epoch is always derived from the corresponding telehash link routing token.
-All knocks are chunk-encoded encrypted telehash packets.

-## Mesh

-Describe neighborhoods and routers, and routers performing ongoing sync-mode duties.

 ### z-index